kevn-chn/kevn-chn.github.io/_posts/2016-04-04-rest-spread.markdown

 func(1, 2, 3, 4, 5); // logs 3, [3, 4, 5], returns true
 ```

-If your last or only parameter is prefixed with `...`, it becomes the name for an array containing all arguments past that point (hence, the "rest" of the parameters).
+If your last or only parameter is prefixed with `...`, that parameter becomes the name for an array containing all arguments past that point (hence, the "rest" of the parameters).
 Unlike the `arguments` object, the rest parameter is an actual `Array` instance, meaning no more of that `.apply` business just to `.slice` or use any other array methods on your arguments.
 And since the rest parameter can be named just like any other parameter, it allows for more flexibility in namespacing.

 Speaking of `.apply`, the second use of ellipses is as the spread operator.
-Like an inverse of the rest parameter, the spread operator is used to expand an iterable object (more on that in the future), like an array for instance, into its constituent elements for use as arguments to a function invocation or in constructing an array literal.
+An inverse of the rest parameter, the spread operator is used to expand an iterable object, an array for instance, into its constituent elements for use as arguments to a function invocation or construction of an array literal.
 It's a succinct syntactic alternative to `.apply` (provided you don't need to set a particular `this` value).

 ``` js
 // Use spread instead of apply to find the greatest value in an array